nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 Models, LoRAs, encoders, VAEs, and everything else for **all** panels are located in `/Data/Models`.
 The main directories are:

-- `/StableDiffusion/` - Models (any, not just SD)
+- `/StableDiffusion/` - Models (any, not only SD)
 - `/Lora/` - LoRAs
 - `/CLIP/` - Encoders
 - `/VAE/` - VAEs

 ### Packages

-The **Packages** tab, as you’ve probably guessed, here only for managing packages (panels).
+The **Packages** tab, as you've probably guessed, here only for managing packages (panels).
 This includes installation, updates, removal, launching, etc.

 The **Inference** sub-tab (inside **Add Package**) is used for installing panels primarily designed for running models.